Pandemic restrictions fuel recall efforts on fall ballots

 In the past, she said, she appreciated that school board races offered “one place where we could still hold out some hope of being nonpartisan and have conversations about what people believed was in the best interest of a student,” said Gebhardt, an attorney who practices school-finance law.
 “And those days are gone, at least for now.”

-In the the San Juan Unified School District in California, a group opposed to the district going virtual for most of last school year attempted to recall the entire board but failed to collect enough signatures.
+In the San Juan Unified School District in California, a group opposed to the district going virtual for most of last school year attempted to recall the entire board but failed to collect enough signatures.

 Paula Villescaz, the school board president, said the situation was so contentious that she added lights and cameras around her home for safety.